Carnegie Mellon University

 • Student safety is a top priority at Carnegie Mellon.
 The university employs a police department whose staff of police officers and security guards patrol the campus 24 hours a day on foot, by car, and by bicycle.
 Students attending Carnegie Mellon benefit from the cooperative relationship the University Police enjoys with federal, state, county, and city police agencies.
 The Campus Security Report, which documents crime statistics and security policies over the past 3 years, is available online for more information.

-• University Police has a Crime Prevention information table present on Opening Day to answer any questions students or their families may have.
-The Pre-College residential staff works to educate all students on safety procedures and emergency contacts during their time in the program.
-University Police and the Pre-College senior staff are on duty 24 hours a day, 7 days a week.
+• The Pre-College residential staff works with the University Police to educate all students on safety procedures and emergency contacts during their time in the program.